-Neither the chosen water contents nor the a-values are the sole cause for the age offset between RIN5 and RIN6 fQ and RIN1 to RIN4 Q. Given the internal consistency of Q ages for RIN1 to RIN4 and the chrono-stratigrahic context, fQ ages of this study should be regarded as minimum age estimates.
-Unlike for other studies in the area (e.g. Gaar and Preusser, 2012), corrected F ages are in agreement with Q ages while uncorrected ages are suspect to significant age underestimate.
+Neither the chosen water contents nor the a-values are the sole cause for the age offset between RIN5 and RIN6 fQ and RIN1 to RIN4 Q. Given the internal consistency of Q ages for RIN1 to RIN4 and the chrono-stratigraphic context, fQ ages of this study should be regarded as minimum age estimates.
+Unlike for other studies in the area (e.g. Gaar and Preusser, 2012), corrected F ages are in agreement with Q ages while uncorrected ages are suspect to significant age underestimation.
 However, obtained Q ages remain under the reliable quartz luminescence age limit of ca. 250 ka (Anselmetti et al., 2010; Dehnert et al., 2012; Lowick et al., 2015; Buechi et al., 2017).

-With only minimum age estimates of the two lowest samples (RIN8 fQ >163 ka, RIN13 Q >183 ka, RIN13 fQ >224 ka) it remains unclear whether the transition from glacial/proglacial influenced environments to lacustrine environment was of rapid nature or occurred much earlier than the deposition of the entire lacustrine sequence.
-For the lacustrine sequence, ages of

-415 169 ka (RIN6 PM) and 138 ka (RIN5 PM) were obtained.
-The sandy top of the lacustrine unit is with ca. 160 ka (RIN4 F, Q) statistically consistent with ages from the sandy diamicton (RIN1 to RIN3; 160 to 180 ka F and Q).
-This indicates a deposition of at least 16.6 m during Marine Isotope Stage 6 (MIS 6) with a rapid transition from lacustrine to colluvial-dominated, periglacial environments.
+With only minimum age estimates of the two lowest samples (RIN8 $fQ > 163 \, \mathrm{ka}$, RIN13 $Q > 183 \, \mathrm{ka}$, RIN13 $fQ > 224 \, \mathrm{ka}$) it remains unclear whether the transition from glacial- to proglacial-influenced environments to a lacustrine environment was of a rapid nature or occurred much earlier than the deposition of the entire lacustrine sequence.
+For the lacustrine sequence, ages of $169 \, \mathrm{ka}$ (RIN6 PM) and $138 \, \mathrm{ka}$ (RIN5 PM) were obtained.
+The sandy top of the lacustrine unit is ca. $160 \, \mathrm{ka}$ (RIN4 F, Q), which is statistically consistent with ages from the sandy diamicton (RIN1 to RIN3; $160 \, \mathrm{to} \, 180 \, \mathrm{ka} \, \mathrm{F}$ and Q).
+This indicates a deposition of at least $16.6 \, \mathrm{m}$ during Marine Isotope Stage 6 (MIS 6) with a rapid transition from lacustrine to colluvial-dominated periglacial environments.

-420 9 Conclusions
+9 Conclusions

 Luminescence properties of coarse- and fine-grained quartz, feldspar and polymineral fractions of eight samples from a palaeovalley in northern Switzerland were assessed.
-Quartz components have been found to be stable and the occurrence of a second exponential function in the dose response curves is missing.
-Noteworthy is the presence of positively skewed De distributions for coarse-grained quartz, but the lack of a comparable pattern for the slower bleaching feldspar suggests that

-- 425 partial bleaching is unlikely to influence these distributions.
+Quartz components have been found to be stable, and the occurrence of a second exponential function in the dose response curves is missing.
+Noteworthy is the presence of positively skewed D_e distributions for coarse-grained quartz, but the lack of a comparable pattern for the slower-bleaching feldspar suggests that partial bleaching is unlikely to influence these distributions.
 However, an age discrepancy between fine- and coarse-grained quartz is present.
-Different scenarios for dose rate components (a-value, water content) are assessed, but do not explain the age discrepancy.
-From the two applied fading corrections, the 'Kars' fading corrected feldspar ages are in good agreement with each other, with the quartz ages and with one fading corrected polymineral age from the unit below.
-Noteworthy is the presence of positively skewed De distributions for coarse-grained quartz while the slower bleaching feldspar lacks of a - 430 comparable pattern suggesting that partial bleaching is unlikely to influence these distributions.
-Not all minerals, fractions or samples are suitable to be dated using the here presented luminescence techniques, nonetheless, this systematic investigation of different luminescence signals allows for a decisive chronology to established.
-For the study site, Rinikerfeld, a deposition of at least 16.6 m during MIS 6 with a rapid transition from lacustrine to colluvial-dominated, periglacial environments is reconstructed.
-For the two lowest samples, only minimum age estimates can be derived from the chrono-stratigraphic context 435 indicating that those glacial to proglacial diamictons are of similar age or older than the top units.
+Different scenarios for dose rate components (a-value, water content) are assessed but do not explain the age discrepancy.
+From the two applied fading corrections, the Kars-fading-corrected feldspar ages are in good agreement with each other, with the quartz ages and one fading-corrected polymineral age from the unit below.
+Noteworthy is the presence of positively skewed $D{\rm e}$ distributions for coarse-grained quartz, while the slowerbleaching feldspar lacks a comparable pattern, suggesting that partial bleaching is unlikely to influence these distributions.
+Not all minerals, fractions or samples are suitable for dating using the here-presented luminescence techniques; nonetheless, this systematic investigation of different luminescence signals allows for a decisive chronology to be established.
+For the study site, Rinikerfeld, a deposition of at least 16.6 m during MIS 6 with a rapid transition from lacustrine to colluvial-dominated periglacial environments is reconstructed.
+For the two lowest samples, only minimum age estimates can be derived from the chrono-stratigraphic context, indicating that those glacial to proglacial diamictons are of similar age or older than the top units.